Signals at Droitwich Spa

 Note the catchpoint in the down main line just beyond the junction as the line is on a rising gradient here.
 Most catchpoints were removed once all freight trains had become continuously-braked, but a few remain in critical locations such as this.
 If anything ever did run away back towards the junction, this would (hopefully!) derail it before it conflicted with any following move to the Bromsgrove line.

 Here, an up train from Kidderminster is being checked at each signal in turn because there is another train still in the section to Worcester Tunnel Junction.
 I managed to take the shot just when the signaller was, slowly, pulling off the up starter in the foreground.
 When a signaller is unable to clear all his signals for a train, there is a long-standing regulation that he must check the train's speed at each signal in turn, only lowering each signal when the train has almost arrived at it.
-In the old days this was Rule 39(a); nowadays it is General signalling regulation 4.6.1.
-The (almost ten-minute) section from here to Tunnel Junction is a notorious bottleneck - Central Trains wanted NR to provide Intermediate Block signals.
-As it stands, checking trains like this is a common occurrence during weekday evening peaks.
+In the old days this was Rule 39(a); nowadays it is General Signalling Regulation (TS1) 4.6.1.
+The (almost ten-minute) section from here to Tunnel Junction was a notorious bottleneck, which is why Central Trains led the now successful campaign for Network Rail to install the additional signalling (see below).
+At the time, checking trains like this was a common occurrence during weekday evening peaks.
 Up train being checked

 Down main advanced starter A closer view of the down main advanced starter.